A couple of months ago, I posted a recipe for Peanut Butter Play Dough that my kids really enjoy.

 till it looks like this:

-My little ones had an enjoyable time playing and eating and making poo jokes.
+My little ones had an enjoyable time playing, nibbling and making poo jokes!

 It keeps refrigerated for up to a week.